How Much Does HVAC Repair Cost in 2025?

 Circuit Board

-Repairing an HVAC circuit board costs $100 to $600.
-This job often includes replacing the circuit board.
+Repairing an HVAC circuit board costs between $100 and $600, with most jobs requiring replacement.
 The circuit board controls various functions of your HVAC system.
 Issues with dirty or incorrect fuses, bad switches, or worn capacitors can cause the circuit board to fail.

-Since these parts are usually inexpensive, about $50 to $200, it might be tempting to fix them yourself.
+Since these parts are often inexpensive, ranging from $50 to $200, it may be tempting to fix them yourself.
 However, faulty part replacement is one of the most common causes of circuit board failure.
-Hiring a professional ensures the repair is done correctly.
+Hiring an HVAC professional ensures the repair is done correctly.

 Fan Motor

-Replacing your HVAC fan motor costs $200 to $700.
-A condenser fan motor located in your exterior AC unit costs $200 to $500, while a blower fan motor found inside your furnace or air handler runs $400 to $700.
+Replacing your HVAC fan motor costs between $200 and $700.
+A condenser fan motor located in your exterior AC unit costs between $200 and $500, while a blower fan motor found inside your furnace or air handler costs between $400 and $700.

 These motors operate fans that help circulate conditioned air through your ductwork.
 If they’re making screeching or banging noises or simply aren’t turning on, they may need repair.